“Yoga education, with chilled beach vibes in Amed, Bali.”

 Yoga in Amed, a growing community.

 When we built our yoga space in 2011 it was the first purpose built yoga space in Amed.
 Now there are at least 6 other places offering some form of Yoga instruction.
-In July 2017 with our sister project ‘‘Blue Earth Village” we will be hosting Yoga classes in the most beautiful sala in East Bali, under construction now.
+With our sister project ‘‘Blue Earth Village” we will be hosting Yoga classes in the most beautiful sala in East Bali.
 With the opening of the new space we’ll be greatly expanding our scope of yoga education in Amed.

 What is Yoga?